+$$CaO(s)$$

++ $H_2O(l)$ \rightarrow $Ca(OH)2(aq)$

-$\begin{array}{rll} CaO(s) & + & H_2O(\ell) & \rightarrow & Ca(OH)2(aq) \\ Calcium oxide & Water & Calcium hydroxide \\ (Quick lime) & & (Slaked lime) \end{array}$
+Calcium oxide Water Calcium hydroxide

+(Quick lime) (Slaked lime)

 - Q2.
 Why is the amount of gas collected in one of the test tubes in Activity 1.7 double of the amount collected in the other?
 Name this gas. - Ans.
-Water (H_2O) contains two parts hydrogen and one part oxygen.
-Therefore, the amount of hydrogen and oxygen produced during electrolysis of water is in a ratio of 2 : 1.
-During electrolysis, since hydrogen goes to one test tube and oxygen goes to another, the amount of gas collected in one of the test tubes is double of the amount collected in the other. - PART 3 - Q1.
-Why does the colour of copper sulphate solution change when an iron nail is dipped in it? - Ans.
-When an iron nail is placed in a copper sulphate solution, iron displaces copper from copper sulphate solution forming iron sulphate, which is green in colour.
+Water (H2O) contains two parts hydrogen and one part oxygen.
+Therefore, the amount of hydrogen and oxygen produced during electrolysis of water is in a ratio of 2:1.
+During electrolysis, since hydrogen goes to one test tube and oxygen goes to another, the amount of gas collected in one of the test tubes is double of the amount collected in the other.